Security in the Software Development Lifecycle: “Build Security In”

 Introduction to Checklists

 Checklists are used by airline pilots, in emergency rooms in hospitals, and increasingly in the software industry, to enforce safety procedures.
-We will use checklists throughout the semester, primarily to check the security of our code.
+We will use checklists throughout these modules, primarily to check the security of our code.
 Use the following checklist to ensure you have completed this lab correctly.

 |Intro to the SDLC: CS0|